Who is eligible?

 Can I use video conferencing?

-What if I haven’t received all of my credits before the exam?
+What if I haven’t received all 4 credits before the exam?

 What if I fail my first attempt?